radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

   applications which wish to write data
 - update an object by providing the bytes of an automerge change which updates the document
-- create a new object from a JSON object, an automerge document containing a schema, and a type name
+- create a new object from a JSON object, a JSON schema, and a type name
-- update the schema for all objects of an existing type by providing an the binary representation of an automerge change which modifies the existing schema

 Note that I am referring to "the binary representation of an automerge x" because the automerge API works in terms of binary changes.